adobe/aio-lib-target/README.md

 The Adobe Target 1.0 APIs need to set an `Accepts` header for them to work properly.
 With version `2.x` or greater of this SDK, we set the proper `Accepts` header for the calls as [documented](https://developers.adobetarget.com/api/).
 Previous versions of this SDK may or may not work since for some Target API calls the `Accepts` header is not enforced consistently.

+### Role Requirements

+The user needs to have the appropriate Role in Adobe Target to use these admin APIs.
+The roles required are, the `Reviewer` or `Approver` role.
+Use the Adobe I/O Admin Console to edit user Roles.

 ### Usage
 1) Initialize the SDK